tart-telescope/sbc_code/software/README.md

 The Software runs on three different computers.

-* A Raspberry Pi (Model 3 or 4) which is plugged into the TART basestation board.
+* A Raspberry Pi (Model 3-5) which is plugged into the TART basestation board.
 This runs the telescope web API server.
 * A calibration server which is a fast desktop that runs a calibration routine at regular intervals (every few hours)
 * An optional object position server.
 This is a server that provides a catalog of known objects and their elevation/azimuth for any point on earth.
 A public one is available so you'll only need to provide your own server if you're running a process that requires low-latency access to this information.